Andrew McCutchen Preview, Player Props: Pirates vs. Royals

-Andrew McCutchen -- with a slugging percentage of .486 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates versus the Kansas City Royals, with Zack Greinke on the mound, on August 28 at 8:10 PM ET.
+Andrew McCutchen -- with a slugging percentage of .474 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Cole Ragans on the hill, on August 29 at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Cubs.
+He had a one-hit showing in his most recent game (1-for-5) against the Royals.

 Andrew McCutchen Game Info & Props vs. the Royals